Hernan1ro/Weekly-budget-tracker/README.md

 # Weekly-budget-tracker

-An App to track your personal week budget, its made to enhance my skills with Vainilla Javascript
+An App to track your personal week budget, it's been made to enhance my skills with Vainilla Javascript